delving/culture-hub/README.markdown

 - you also need to run a connector for FastCGI.
 Normally this happens in a web server but for convenience you can also do this without additional installation by running `cd extras/servlet-server && java -jar start.jar`
 - now you are ready to go and use the advanced image viewer

-### Batch conversion of high-resolution images

-In order to convert high-resoltution images in batch mode, we can use the magicktiler:

-- clone it with `git clone git@github.com:delving/magicktiler.git`
-- build it with `ant build:dist`
-- run it with `java -jar magicktiler.jar -s ptif -i /path/to/the/images`

-This will render PTIF (tiled TIF) images in the same directory than the input directory (until this is fixed in magicktiler)